IngridAtMicrosoft/DocsContent/singlesource/v1/media-streams.md

 ## Media stream limits and billing

-A media account may have up to one million media streams.
+A media stream account may have up to one million media streams.
 Media streams are billed for the number of minutes of content stored, the number of minutes of ingest, and the number of minutes of content streamed.